 For more information on the documents you need to be able to secure a rental property, visit the frequently asked questions page of the REIWA website and click on 'Renting residential property'.

-The Department of Commerce website provides information on your rights and responsibilities as a tenant.
+The Department of Mines, Industry Regulation and Safety website provides information on your rights and responsibilities as a tenant.
 Three information videos about renting a home are available (in several languages) for viewing.

 Tenancy WA is a not-for-profit agency that provides free legal services to residential tenants across WA.